 Catherine Taylor, Director, Senior Consultant Clinical Psychologist

 BA Hons in Experimental Psychology (University of Oxford), M. Phil in Psychopathology (University of Cambridge), Diploma in Clinical Psychology – British Psychological Society, Chartered as a Clinical Psychologist (B.P.S.), Associate Fellow of British Psychological Society (25 years), holder of current practising certificate for Clinical Psychology (B.P.S. since 1994) and Health Professionals Council registered.
 Having enjoyed a career in clinical psychology now spanning 29 years, I have worked in both Adult Mental Health and Child and Adolescent Mental Health and have been a senior NHS Consultant Clinical Psychologist and Head of two NHS services for 10 years until taking an NHS sabbatical to work privately full time (since 2009).
 I have clinically supervised many qualified clinical psychologists, trainee clinical psychologists and colleagues from other professional groups (in psychological therapies), regularly lecturing at UCL, UEA, ARU, Cambridgeshire Social Care organisations and the PCT and trained/ practising in a wide range of psychological therapies (CBT, BT, CAT, EMDR, systemic FT, behavioural FT, Neuropsych., IPT, psychodyn., play, IMH/ attachment).
 Throughout my career, I have assessed and treated PTSD, OCD, eating disorders, depression, anxiety, neurodevelopmental disorders (ASD and others) both on an in- and outpatient basis.
 I have consulted widely to other agencies and services.
-Within the NHS, I am proud to have set up, contributed as lead psychologist to, and managed a number of new services including Cambridgeshire Fostering and Adoption Clinical Psychology Service, neuropsychological assessment service, eating disorders and difficulties through the lifespan, parenting support services and many more and contributed within a number of different NHS Trusts and locations areas - GOSH, CPFT, CC Trust, Beds, N.W.
+Within the NHS, I am proud to have set up, contributed as lead psychologist to, and managed a number of new services including Cambridgeshire Fostering and Adoption Clinical Psychology Service, neuropsychological assessment service, eating disorders and difficulties through the lifespan service, Feeding to Thrive, parenting support services and many more and contributed within a number of different NHS Trusts and locations areas - GOSH, CPFT, CC Trust, Beds, N.W.
 Norfolk.
 I work regularly as an Expert Witness in Court proceedings within my specialist areas.
 I have good links with all specialist NHS services in mental health throughout Cambridgeshire, Bedfordshire and the surrounding counties.
 I have also set up and maintained a successful private practice since 1995.

 Dr Helen Upright, Consultant Clinical Psychologist